3 Weeks in Colombia Itinerary

 Empanadas

 Going on holiday for 3 weeks in Colombia will be a great trip.
-You can enjoy the Caribbean Sea, visit coffee farms, learn about its history, and who knows, maybe learn to dance Salsa.
+You can enjoy the Caribbean Sea, visit coffee farms, learn about its history, and maybe learn to dance Salsa.

-One last thing you should remember, write your itinerary in advance.
-It doesn’t have to be too detailed, just enough information to make sure you are not bookings things too close to one another and ending up rushing through your trip instead of enjoying a relaxing vacation.
+One last thing you should remember is to write your itinerary in advance.
+It doesn’t have to be too detailed, just enough information to make sure you are not booking things too close to one another and ending up rushing through your trip instead of enjoying a relaxing vacation.

 I really hope that you found this 3 weeks in Colombia itinerary helpful.
 If there are other places you visited that are “must-see” but we forgot to add them here, let us know in the comment section below.